Build-week-picmetric2/Back-End/README.md

 Add tests for all endpoints

-Write Axios requests to connect to DS enpoints
+Write Axios requests to connect to DS endpoints

 Possible Todo: